maisiesadler53/Distributed_gol/README.md

 ![Step 5](content/cw_diagrams-Parallel_5.png)

 Implement logic to visualise the state of the game using SDL.
+You will need to use `CellFlipped` and `TurnComplete` events to achieve this.
+Look at `sdl/loop.go` for details.
+Don't forget to send a CellFlipped event for all initially alive cells before processing any turns.

 Also, implement the following control rules.
 Note that the goroutine running SDL provides you with a channel containing the relevant keypresses.

 - If `s` is pressed, generate a PGM file with the current state of the board.
 - If `q` is pressed, generate a PGM file with the current state of the board and then terminate the program.
 Your program should *not* continue to execute all turns set in `gol.Params.Turns`.